 Asset protection is the process of structuring an individual's financial affairs to restrict the risk of liability and protect the individual's assets in the event of bankruptcy or personal litigation.
-Implementing asset protection strategies is imperative for professionals who may be exposed to professional negligence such as doctors, in particular surgeons, lawyers, dentists and accountants as well as property owners and business owners who may be exposed to substantial business risks.
+Implementing asset protection strategies is imperative for professionals who may be exposed to professional negligence such as doctors (in particular surgeons), lawyers, dentists and accountants as well as property and business owners who may be exposed to substantial business risks.
 Effective asset protection incorporates measures such as ensuring inheritances are not directly received by at risk recipients, minimising the effect of potential claims arising from the end of a marriage and planning for the possibility of the failure of a business or investment.

-Sound asset protection strategies require advanced planning techniques with the aim of placing an individual’s assets beyond the reach of future potential creditors generally through the use of trusts.
+Sound asset protection strategies require advanced planning techniques with the aim of placing an individual’s assets beyond the reach of future potential creditors generally using trusts.
 A trust is a relationship where one party (the trustee), holds property for the benefit of another party (the beneficiary).
 Trusts create a separation of the ownership of the legal and the beneficial interests in the property.
 The beneficiaries have no specific fixed legal entitlement to the assets of a discretionary trust, unless so decided by the trustee.
-Therefore the assets of a discretionary trust may be afforded some protection.
+Therefore, the assets of a discretionary trust may be afforded some protection.

 Because there is a 4 year delay to protect assets, asset protection needs to be a continual process to minimise the assets that are at risk of bankruptcy.